syncany/syncany/README.md

 - [Diagram: Storage plugins class diagram](https://raw.github.com/binwiederhier/syncany/15efd1df039253a3884dea36ca21f58628b32c04/docs/Diagram%20Connection%20Plugins.png)
 - [Diagram: Database class diagram](https://raw.github.com/binwiederhier/syncany/15efd1df039253a3884dea36ca21f58628b32c04/docs/Diagram%20Database.png)

-**JavaDoc**
+**Generated JavaDoc and JUnit Reports**
 The up-to-date JavaDoc of the master branch is always compiled to [syncany.org/docs/javadoc](http://syncany.org/docs/javadoc).
 It includes the JavaDoc of all Gradle modules in the repo.
+All results of the JUnit tests are compiled to [syncany.org/reports](http://syncany.org/reports/).
+The corresponding distributables for this code are located at [syncany.org/dist](http://syncany.org/dist/).

 Setup Eclipse IDE for development